weaveworks/weave-gitops/website/docs/guides/setting-up-dex.md

 ## Deploy Dex

-As we did before, we can use `HelmRepository` and `HelmRelease` objects to let Flux deploy everything.
+As we did in the [Getting Started](../getting-started/intro.mdx) guide, we can use `HelmRepository` and `HelmRelease` objects to let Flux deploy everything.

+Add the yaml below to your GitOps repo.
+If you are following on from the [Getting Started](../getting-started/intro.mdx) guide, this could be placed at `clusters/my-cluster/dex.yaml`.

+<details><summary>Expand for file contents</summary>

 ```yaml
 ---